 How to choose which lavender to plant

 All three types are vibrant and lovely in the garden.
-Depending on your location and what you want to use them for, you can plant either of the French lavenders, or go for English lavender.
+Depending on the weather in your location, plant either of the French lavenders, or go for English lavender… or plant all three of them!

 Smart tip about English and French lavenders